HydraMeshnet/developer-portal/showcase.md

 ### Sample Code

-IoP provides a sample code base in an npm package that uses the SDK.
+IOP provides a sample code base in an npm package that uses the SDK.

 <a href="https://www.npmjs.com/package/@internet-of-people/examples" target="_blank" class="btn btn-sm btn-outline-primary">DOWNLOAD SAMPLES</a>